Mediation EXPERIENCE YOU CAN COUNT ON

 Mediation for Modifications to Custody Agreements

-Mediation is not only useful during the divorce process but also for post-divorce modifications.
-Circumstances change over time, and mediation can help modify custody or visitation agreements.
-Examples include:
+Mediation serves not only during the divorce process but also for post-divorce modifications.
+As family circumstances evolve over time, mediation can help update custody or visitation terms.
+Common examples include:

-• Changes in the child’s needs or the parent’s ability to care for the child.
+• Adjustments to the child’s needs or shifts in the parent’s ability to care for the child.

 Continue Reading Read Less